theboulder6/BloodBorne-Board-Game/current version/Weapons/Holy Moonlight Blade ⚔️.md

 # Holy Moonlight Blade ⚔️

-_Its said that, at the end, this sword led Ludwig back to humanity one last time_
+_A blade of unknown origin.
+Discovered by Ludwig, its said that, in his last days, this sword led Ludwig back to humanity one last time_

 Radiant Slash
 1–10: Deal 2 damage